IgBell/Hello-world/README.md

 # hello-world

-Hi people, I'm trying to understand how it works
+Hi people, I'm trying to understand how it worksf